Kingaahad/AI-Agent-System-for-Contractors-and-Real-Estate-Agents/README.md

 ## Support

-For support, please open an issue in the repository or contact the maintainers.
+For support, please open an issue in the repository or contact me.